 How to reclaim wood to create new furniture

-There is plenty old wood that can be reused to give it a new purpose.
+There is plenty of old wood that can be reused to give it a new purpose

-In the consuming world we live today, it’s easy for people to go along with the ridiculous misconception that everything old should go, in order to buy everything new.
-The rate at which we are producing waste and not disposing of it in the best way, is increasing.
-Our actions are needed today; it’s paramount we each contribute by making greener choices in our lives.
+In the consumer society in which we live today, it’s easy for people to go along with the ridiculous misconception that everything old should go, in order to buy everything new.
+The rate at which we are producing waste and not disposing of it in the best way is increasing.
+Our actions are clear – it’s paramount we each contribute by making greener choices in our lives.

-Getting used wood ready to be worked with
+Getting a used wood ready to be worked with

 Cleaning Old Wood